 - Orange, carrot, cucumber, celery, purslane

-- 1 scoop of whey protein or rice protein (choc flavour), 1 large raw egg (only fresh, range fed), coconut oil (2 tsp), 1/2 cup blueberries, 1/2 banana, 1g bu zhong yi qi tang 5:1 powder, water.
+- 1 scoop of whey protein or rice protein (choc flavour), 1 large raw egg (only fresh, free range), coconut oil (2 tsp), 1/2 cup blueberries, 1/2 banana, 1g bu zhong yi qi tang 5:1 powder (from your Chinese herbalist), water.

 - 1/2 cup yogurt, 1/2 avocado, 1 TSP coconut oil, 1/2 cup raspberries, 1g purslane (ma chi xian 5:1).